59 Elm Street

 of Davis O'Sullivan & Priest LLC, Attorney at Law

-Pension Protection Act imposes "NEW" (2006) BURDENS on SMALL NONPROFITS! *
+Pension Protection Act imposed "NEW" (2006) BURDENS on SMALL NONPROFITS! *

 written July, 2007, slightly revised 2012, links updated 2016

 Revocation of Exempt Status if Returns/Notices Not Filed.
-Under present law, once an organization receives its determination from the IRS, determining that it has been found exempt from tax under section 501(c)(3) of the Code, that status is FINAL -- it remains in effect in perpetuity unless affirmatively revoked by the IRS.
+Under prior law, once an organization received its determination from the IRS, determining that it has been found exempt from tax under section 501(c)(3) of the Code, that status was FINAL -- it remained in effect in perpetuity unless affirmatively revoked by the IRS.
 Under section 1223(b) of the Pension Protection Act, tax status is REVOKED if the organization fails for three successive years to file Form 990, the informational return required of non-church organizations with annual revenues of $50,000, or for all other non-church organizations, fails to file for three successive years a new NOTICE proving to the IRS that Form 990 is not required.

 (A) the legal name of the organization,